openoms/lightning-node-management/README.md

 # Lightning Node Management

+## Peer Connections and channels.
+- Peers are the nodes connected to each other through the internet (TCP/IP layer).
+- A channel is a payment channel between two peers established on the Lightning Network.
+- To open a channel to any node the peer connection needs to be established first.
+- The publicly accessible nodes can be connected to automatically.
+- If a node is not publicly accessible the peer connection needs to be initiated manually from the non-public side even if the other peer is opening the channel.

 ## Receiving payments

 To be able to receive payments on the Lightning Network a node needs:
-- "inbound liquidity" which means that some satoshis need to be on the side of the other peer in a channel.
+- "inbound liquidity" (aka remote balance) which means that some satoshis need to be on the side of the other peer in a channel.
 - a channel to a well connected node or a direct channel from the paying peer to make sure there is a possible payment route.

-The max amount of the incoming payment is determined by the highest incoming liquidity (AKA remote balance) of a single  channel (not additive between channels).
+The max amount of the incoming payment is determined by the highest inbound liquidity of a single  channel (not additive between channels).

- ## Peer Connections
-- To open a channel to any node the peer connection needs to be established first.
-- The publicly accessible nodes can be connected to automatically.
-- If a node is not publicly accessible the peer connection needs to be initiated manually from that side even if the other peer is the one opening the channel.

 ## Channel size and choosing a peer: